Instructions for Surgery

 Fasting Guidelines: Follow your surgeon’s instructions (if given).
 Do not chew gum or suck on candy 8 hours before arrival.

-- Adult Fasting Guidelines:(to follow if no instructions from surgeon)
+- Adult Fasting Guidelines:(if no instructions were provided by surgeon)

 - No solid foods for 8 hours before you arrive for surgery.